ChrisNolan/athenaeum/README.markdown

 After those are installed, manually:
 * Copy the tpl.yml.example file to your home directory and name it .tpl; edit it with your values.
 If you manage multiple cards, seperate them with commas.
-* Run the 'oauth_setup.rb' script in the project directory (i.e. "ruby oauth_setup.rb") and follow the prompts to create your HOME/.goodreads yaml config file.
+* Run the 'bin/oauth_setup.rb' script from the project directory (i.e. "ruby bin/oauth_setup.rb") and follow the prompts to create your HOME/.goodreads yaml config file.

 ### Tests